 Basic Tools & Ingredients

 If you want to buy a cost-effective, organic aromatherapy kit that includes all of the essential oils in the recipes below, Nirvana by Natrogix is my absolute favorite.
-It comes with 18 100% pure grade essential oils and a booklet that explains the benefits of each one.
+It comes with 18 pure-grade essential oils and a booklet that explains the benefits of each one.
+(I also use it when making DIY bath products, like bath scrubs, soaps, and bath bombs.
+And sometimes I’ll just add 20 drops of a relaxing scent like lavender or eucalyptus directly into my bath water)

 A Few General Notes About Homemade Foot Soaks